OctopusDeploy/People/Security-Operations/L3-Senior-Security-Engineer.md

 - I led a shaped pitch or RFC from idea to production.
 - I helped define an Engineering RFC so that it meets security requirements.
-- I helped unblock the delivery pipeline to ensure we could verify the expected behaviour of the changes we made to production.
+- I helped unblock the delivery pipeline to ensure we could verify the expected behavior of the changes we made to production.
-- I analysed telemetry to make technical and scope decisions.
+- I analyzed telemetry to make technical and scope decisions.

 </details>